makovalab-psu/NoiseCancellingRepeatFinder/mock_genome/README.md

 false positive bait for processes searching for the primary elements.

 Repeats were positioned randomly across a single-sequence "genome", with a minimum separation of 500 bp between neighboring repeats.
-A repeat can begin anywhere within its repeated motif, and can appear as either forward or reverse complement.
+An array can begin anywhere within its repeated motif, and can appear as either forward or reverse complement.